 On Thursday, December 20, 2018, urban architect Stephen Luoni of the University of Arkansas presented the Master Plan for the revitalization of Pine Bluff’s downtown.
 The unveiling of the plan was sponsored and arranged by the City of Pine Bluff and Go Forward Pine Bluff as part of their public-private partnership.
 Mayor Shirley Washington opened the event with a heart-warming, Pine Bluff-proud welcome.
-Go Forward Director Ryan Watley and Urban Renewal Agency Director Maurice Taggart contributed as well.
+Go Forward Director Ryan Watley and Urban Renewal Agency Director Marice Taggart contributed as well.

 Overall, the Master Plan draws from the urban design principles of increasing people’s presence in shared spaces.
 This means making the area attractive and pedestrian friendly.
 People need reasons to come to downtown and to spend significant time there.

 Regarding the downtown focus, Luoni explained that if a city’s downtown declines, the entire city eventually follows.
 The Master Plan contains four specific plans for the district: Framework, Housing, Street, and Signature Projects Plans.
 His key recommendations are summarized here:

 - The housing is to be in the form of duplexes, triplexes, and townhouses, not large apartment buildings, not single-family housing.